Huegoxaga/notes/algorithm/README.md

 ### Path Finding Algorithms

 - Algorithm that finds the shortest paths between nodes in a graph
+- Eulerian circuits and Eulerian path focus on edges, and aim for covering all the edges
+  - Eulerian circuits returns to the starting vertex and Eulerian path doesn't
+- Hamiltonian circuits and Hamiltonian path focus on vertices, and aim for covering all the vertices
+  - Hamiltonian circuits forms a circle and Hamiltonian path doesn't

 #### Königsberg Bridge Problem